Thermal Stragglers

 - DCGM (NVIDIA Data Center GPU Manager) publishes

-DCGM_FI_DEV_GPU_TEMPper GPU at high cadence.
-Pair it withDCGM_FI_DEV_POWER_USAGEto distinguish a hot GPU running at its TDP (probably fine) from a hot GPU running below TDP because it is already throttling (definitely a straggler). - Per-rank step-time histograms from the training framework.
+DCGM_FI_DEV_GPU_TEMP(die) andDCGM_FI_DEV_MEMORY_TEMP(HBM) per GPU at high cadence.
+Pair them withDCGM_FI_DEV_POWER_USAGEto distinguish a hot GPU running at its TDP (probably fine) from a hot GPU running below TDP because it is already throttling (definitely a straggler).
+HBM has a separate thermal limit (THBM 95 °C qualification on H100); HBM-bound throttling produces the same step-time symptom and needs its own signal. - Per-rank step-time histograms from the training framework.
 PyTorch with NCCL exposes per-rank wall-clock per step; you can also infer it from collective-completion timestamps.

 The correlation is the signal.
 A persistent step-time outlier on the same rank, paired with a temperature crossing 87 °C on the same GPU, is a thermal straggler with very high confidence.
 Either signal alone is ambiguous; together they are diagnostic.